-The workshop seeks to challenge those models of climate analysis rooted in colonial history and the global resource economy which obscure the local ecology.
-Our gathering of scholars and artists addresses the Ilulissat Icefjord as a nexus point where the local, global and planetary concerns of ice are mediated across diverse representational activities.
+In June 2019, we held a site-specific workshop in Ilulissat, Greenland, a township of 4000 people.
+The workshop sought to challenge models of climate analysis rooted in colonial history and the global resource economy.
+Our gathering of scholars and artists addressed the moraine of the Ilulissat Icefjord as a nexus point where local, global and planetary concerns are mediated across diverse representational activities.

 Jessie Kleemann is a Greenlandic poet and performance artist.
 Born in Upernavik and based in Copenhagen, Kleemann has performed worldwide.
 Her performance Arkhticós Doloros has been shown at numerous exhibitions including: Inua (Inuit Art Center, Winnipeg 2021); Exposure: Native Art and Political Ecology (MoCNA, Santa Fe, 2021); Three Hundred Years of Art in Greenland (Museum of Religious Art, Lemvig); and Worst Case Scenario: Four Artists from Greenland at the Lunds Konsthalle, Sweden (2021).
 See her interview with Amanda Boetzkes here.

 Mark Nuttall is Henry Marshall Tory Chair of Anthropology at the University of Alberta, and head of the Climate and Society Research Group at Ilisimatusarfik, University of Greenland.
 See his interview with Amanda Boetzkes and Jeff Diamanti here.

 Mel Chin is a conceptual artist based in Houston, Texas.
 He is known for artworks that require collaborative, multidisciplinary practices and conjoin cross-cultural aesthetics with complex ideas.
 In 2019, Mel Chin was awarded a MacArthur Fellowship Award.
 See his interview with Amanda Boetzkes and Jeff Diamanti here.